A New Stage: When Your Spouse Dies

 • Griefnet.org Their groups operate 24-hours/day, 365 days/year to help those who are grieving with the loss of a spouse, child, parent, friend, and other unique losses.
 Members participate when they wish and are able to, not at a set time.
 When one member of a group sends an email message to the group, everyone in the group receives a copy.
 This allows many people to respond with love and caring to the thoughts and feelings of an individual, day and night, year-round.
 Since 1994 these groups have helped thousands of people around the world deal safely with their grief.

-Also, having lost my husband Steve’s dad just recently I’ve been reading a lot on grieving.
+Also, having lost my Dad recently, I’ve been reading a lot on grieving.
 Most of all it seems that those of us who have lost a loved one, need to do whatever it takes to get through every moment, celebrating the happy moments we had with our loved one and crying when we can (because tears are cleansing and healing).
 It’s also important to look for ways to get through the tough times with our heads held as high as we can.
 God will give you strength as you keep looking to Him and praying that He will be your husband (as He promised to those who are widows).

 I did some searching for you and the following are various quotes that were given to me that were written by Martha Whitmore Hickman, from her book, Healing After Loss: Daily Meditations For Working Through Grief, that might help you in some way.
 She wrote: